VICTOR & PENNY

 Victor & Penny are Jeff Freling (Blue Man Group, Chicago) and Erin McGrane (George Clooney’s, “Up in the Air” and cabaret troupe Alacartoona).
 Ms. McGrane is a published poet (Spartan Press 2016), an ArtsKC Fund Inspiration Grant recipient, a Mid-America Arts Alliance Professional Development Grant recipient as well as a fellow of the ArtistINC program for which she currently serves as a peer facilitator and a workshop presenter.
 Formally trained at Berklee School of Music (Boston) and the Conservatory of Music (Kansas City), Mr. Freling participated in the international program, The Acoustic Guitar Project in 2014 and is an accomplished composer, arranger, and outstanding instrumentalist.
 The members of the Loose Change Orchestra include classically trained reeds virtuoso James Isaac who fronts his own highly respected jazz quartet, The James Isaac Group and is a member of the People’s Liberation Big Band.
 Bassist Rick Willoughby attended the UMKC Conservatory of Music and is a member of Quixotic, The Snow Globes, and the Barclay Martin Ensemble.
 Multi-instrumentalist Kyle Dahlquist (Hardship Letters, Liz Finity Affair) rounds out the lineup with trombone, accordion, and vocals.

-Released in March 2016, V&P’s new full-length CD, “Electricity” debuted on the Folk Radio DJ charts at #12 with the #3 song.
+V&P’s full-length CD, “Electricity” debuted on the Folk Radio DJ charts at #12 with the #3 song.
 “Electricity” crackles and sparks with joy and regret; truths and dares; love and love gone wrong all set to a score of vibrant, rhythmic swing and virtuosic musicianship.
 Electricity is the culmination of 160,000 miles, 5 years and nearly 1,000 performances and is a testament to the incomparable vivacity of Victor & Penny’s live show, with newly added sophistication and rich instrumentation.

 Erin McGrane (Penny) drives the rhythm train with her nimble strumming on the ukulele to perfectly compliment Jeff Freling’s (Victor) agile, masterful guitar licks.
 Their spirited vocal exchanges and harmonies illuminate the deeper meaning and feeling of the song lyrics.
 Victor & Penny’s good humor shines through in their music, which often takes unexpected turns, veering from the fiery instrumental, “Penny’s Pounce” to a fresh gypsy-jazz exploration of the musical gem, “Moon Over Bourbon Street”.